Unity-Technologies/ROS-TCP-Connector/MessageVisualization.md

 		}
 	}

-Then, to register a visualizer of this type, you'd supply an extra parameter to the RegisterVisualizer function:
+And then, to register a visualizer of this type, you'd supply an extra parameter to the RegisterVisualizer function:

 	MessageVisualizations.RegisterVisualizer<UserDataVisualizerExample, RosMessageTypes.Geometry.Point32,
 		UserDataVisualizerExample.MyUserData>